Medical School

 As you advance to your upper-level years, you will finally begin clinical rotations at hospitals.
 It is important to remember that a hospital is a public setting where patients come to receive treatment.
 Therefore, as long as you are conducting clinical rotations there, it is essential to maintain the proper professional demeanor expected of a member of society.
 Patients are cooperating with you so that you can become doctors, so please conduct yourself with a sense of gratitude.When studying actual clinical cases, your learning efficiency will improve if you approach them while reviewing the concepts you have acquired in clinical medicine.
 Furthermore, real-world clinical cases are complex systems where various medical conditions interact with one another, and where a patient’s social background and values influence treatment—they rarely follow textbook scenarios exactly.For the most part, it is only through hands-on training that you can truly grasp examination techniques, diagnostic and surgical procedures, and the use of medical equipment and devices.
 Furthermore, it is important to recognize that a hospital functions not solely through the efforts of physicians, but through collaboration with various professionals across different departments.
 Hospitals are filled with resources to help you become a doctor; by adopting a mindset of actively seeking experience rather than merely observing, the depth and value of your clinical training will be entirely different.

-Message from the Chair of the Nursing Department
+Message from the Director of Nursing Course

-Since its establishment in 1998, the Department of Nursing at Kochi University’s Faculty of Medicine has produced numerous nursing professionals for clinical, community, and educational settings over the past quarter-century.The Department of Nursing is committed to training "nursing professionals who, grounded in a liberal arts education and specialized knowledge, possess the sensitivity to empathize with people and a strong sense of social justice, and who can support people’s health and daily lives through their nursing practice."
-Additionally, the department aims to cultivate "individuals equipped with the innovative capacity to realize better healthcare and nursing by continuously learning to address various societal issues from a nursing perspective and working collaboratively with other professions to resolve these challenges."
+Since its establishment Nursing CourseMedical SchoolNursing Course has produced numerous nursing professionals for clinical, community, and educational settings over the past quarter-century.
+Nursing Course training “nursing professionals who, grounded in a liberal arts education and specialized knowledge, possess the sensitivity to empathize with people’s feelings and a strong sense of social justice, and who can use their nursing practice skills to support people’s health and daily lives.”
+It also aims to cultivate “individuals equipped with the innovative capacity to realize better medical care and nursing by continuously learning to address various societal issues from a nursing perspective and working collaboratively with other professions to solve these challenges.”

 In the local community, students participate in clinical rotations in mountainous and rural areas as well as in home-based medical and nursing settings.
 Additionally, through the “Family Medicine Dojo” run by the Department of Family Medicine, students interact with local residents, patients, and healthcare professionals who support community healthcare, allowing them to learn practical community medicine alongside their fellow medical students.